arunkumar-dvlpr/eshop/README.md

 </div>
 ~~~
 ## Footer Social Links Section
-1. Using Admin Dasboard/Content/Blocks option create a one custom block, name it as footer_social_links
+1. Using Admin Dasboard/Content/Blocks option create a one custom block with Block Title as 'Footer Social Links Block' and identifier as 'footer_social_links'
 2. With help of page builder option add the below code in 'HTML Code' element
 ~~~
 <div class="footer-social">